Protestant Federation of France

 The Protestant Federation of France (Fédération protestante de France) is a religious organisation created on 25 October 1905, which united the main Protestant Christian groupings in France.
-The current president is Christian Krieger, who took over from previous president François Clavairoly in 2022.
+In 2023, the current president is Christian Krieger, who took over from previous president François Clavairoly in 2022.

+It is a member of the World Council of Churches.

 Federation

 The Protestant Federation of France may be further divided as follows: